 - FAFSA is required

-Federal loans offered by the U.S. Department of Education to parents of dependent undergraduate students or to graduate/professional students that they can use to help pay for college.
+Federal loans offered by the U.S. Department of Education to parents of dependent undergraduate students that they can use to help pay for college.

 - Parents can apply